Accessible travel stories and support for travellers and tourism businesses.

 Tourism and marketing degrees plus honours research in accessible tourism.

-I regularly speak and write about accessibility and inclusion across the tourism industry.
+I regularly speak and write about disability, accessibility and inclusion.

 Connecting disabled travellers and tourism operators through practical, shared solutions.

-I have always been passionate about travel and adventure.
+I have always been passionate about travel and adventure. something I love.
+It gives me independence, connection, and a sense of possibility.
 Exploring new places, meeting new people, and experiencing new things has brought me so much joy.
+Living with disability means that everyday environments are not always designed with you in mind, and travel can amplify that reality.
 Through my own journeys, I’ve seen the great possibilities of accessible experiences.
 But I have also faced barriers that made travel frustrating, exhausting, or even impossible.
 After experiencing these barriers firsthand, I realised that I had the ability to do something about it for others whose daily lives are severely limited by problems that can be easily solved.

 The reason why access matters is not just about doing the right thing; it’s about people and our common humanity.
 I’m a consumer, just like everyone else, who wants to get out with my family and friends and live.
 So do 1 in 6 Australians lives with a disability, making this an enormous market with growing demand.